top of page

 What is your approach to pet training?

 I take a holistic approach to dog training to help dogs with behavioral issues from the inside out.
-This means implementing enrichment, teaching conflict-free behaviors, and helping dogs relax.
-With many behavioral problems I want to make sure any physical ailment has been ruled out; physical health can affect potty training, non-compliance in obedience, reactivity and aggression (and more...).
+This means implementing enrichment, teaching conflict-free behaviors, and helping dogs relax by regulating their emotions.
+With many behavioral problems, I want to make sure any physical ailment has been ruled out; physical health can affect potty training, non-compliance in obedience, reactivity, aggression and much more...
 We will take a look at your dog's routine and environment, and your relationship with the dog.

 We want to schedule lessons ahead of time, and the length of time will depend on the needs of the dog.
 For puppies who are developing quickly, once a week is often best.
 For a dog with a long-term behavior goal like fear or separation anxiety may do better with every two weeks, and a dog with a more acute behavioral problem with a lot of factors, like reactivity or family dynamic issues may need multiple lessons a week.